 Learning isn't just about classes and tests.
 It's also about developing new interests and delving deeper into existing ones.
-Whether you want to learn more about math principles, write for the campus paper, or join a zombie group, you'll find a club on campus!
+Whether you want to learn more about chess, write for the campus paper, or perform for your friends, you'll find a club on campus!
 If you don't find a club for you, start one!

 If you are interested in joining a club or organization or starting a new club, contact:

 List of Clubs and Organizations